 You may have heard some discussions about the Pieps DSP Avalanche Transceivers (a company owned by Black Diamond).
 I received a letter from REI (below) and have decided to post it here for anyone who may find it of interest.
 It includes an important Instagram video link (https://www.instagram.com/p/CGT6EzAlgLn/) from Pieps.
 If you’re using a Pieps, watch this video because it provides important use and inspection information about the devices that everyone needs to know.

-A few things that make snow backpacking dangerous
+A few things that make winter backpacking dangerous

-- Snow conceals dangers such as tree wells, very deep holes with streams, and crevasses that you can fall in, as well as heavy cornices that can collapse below you or bury you.
+- Snow conceals lethal dangers such as tree wells, rapidly moving streams, and deep crevasses that you can fall in, as well as heavy cornices that can collapse below you or bury you.

 - Winter weather—cold temperatures, reflected UV light, and wind conditions can create special hazards that require specific types of gear.
-In cold and snowy conditions you are at greater risk of hypothermia, frost bite, and snow immersion suffocation.
+In cold and snowy conditions you are at greater risk of hypothermia, frostbite, snow blindness, and snow immersion suffocation.

-- Trails, trail signs, and familiar landmarks are covered in snow increasing the risks of getting lost.
+- Navigation is more challenging.
+Trails, trail signs, and familiar landmarks are covered in snow increasing the risks of getting lost.
 Snow and clouds can create whiteouts obscuring directions.

 - Help can be a long time coming.
 Depending on where you are, there are fewer people in the wilderness to find you or help you if something goes wrong.
 There is often no phone reception and even if you carry an emergency device a mountain rescue can take anywhere from 6 hours to several days depending on circumstances, location, and weather conditions.

-Be sure to read my safety tips blog too.
+Be sure to read my beginner’s safety tips list too.

 Let me know if you have any questions or suggestions.
 I’ll be updating this post periodically.